West Clare Railway – Percy French's line

 Overview

-The West Clare Railway heritage centre sits in the quiet townland of Moyasta, just off the N67 between Kilrush and Kilkee on the Wild Atlantic Way.
-Here a short stretch of the original 3 ft narrow‑gauge line has been relaid, allowing visitors to board the lovingly restored steam locomotive Slieve Callan for a 15‑minute ride through the rolling countryside of West Clare.
-Adjacent to the platform is a modest museum that houses original steam and diesel locomotives, period carriages and a wealth of interpretive material about the line’s impact on local trade, tourism and Irish popular culture.
+Percy French sued this railway for making him late to a concert in Kilkee, won, and got his revenge in a comic song that still defines the line’s reputation.
+The West Clare Railway heritage centre sits in the townland of Moyasta, just off the N67 between Kilrush and Kilkee on the Wild Atlantic Way.
+A short stretch of the original 3 ft narrow-gauge line has been relaid here, and on running days passengers board the restored steam locomotive Slieve Callan for a 15-minute ride.
+A small museum beside the platform holds original steam and diesel engines, period carriages and material on the line’s place in local trade and Irish song.

 History

-The West Clare Railway was authorised in 1883 under the Tramways Act, which allowed a cheaper narrow‑gauge construction and guaranteed returns for local baronies.
-After a series of failed schemes dating back to the 1840s, the first sod was cut on 26 January 1885 at Milltown Malbay by Charles Stewart Parnell, who used a silver spade that now forms part of the exhibition in the Clare Museum.
+The West Clare Railway was authorised in 1883 under the Tramways Act, which allowed cheaper narrow-gauge construction and guaranteed returns for local baronies.
+After a string of failed schemes going back to the 1840s, the first sod was cut on 26 January 1885 at Milltown Malbay by Charles Stewart Parnell, using a silver spade that now sits in the Clare Museum in Ennis.

-The line officially opened on 2 July 1887, linking Ennis with the coastal termini at Kilkee and Kilrush via Moyasta Junction.
-At its peak the railway ran three‑daily passenger services, expanding to five by the turn of the 20th century and moving roughly 250 000 passengers and 80 000 tonnes of freight each year over a route of about 53 miles.
+The line opened on 2 July 1887, linking Ennis with the coastal termini at Kilkee and Kilrush via Moyasta Junction.
+At its peak it ran three daily passenger services, rising to five by the turn of the century, and moved roughly 250,000 passengers and 80,000 tonnes of freight a year over a route of about 53 miles.

-Its modest 25 mph steam engines were notorious for tardiness – a fact immortalised in Percy French’s comic song Are Ye Right There Michael? after French successfully sued the company for a missed performance in Kilkee.
+Its 25 mph steam engines were notorious for running late.
+That tardiness is what French immortalised in Are Ye Right There Michael? after he won damages over the missed Kilkee performance.

-During World II the line improvised with turf as fuel, and staff famously refused to transport British Army weapons during the War of Independence.
-After the war, dieselisation began in 1952; by 1955 the West Clare Railway was the only narrow‑gauge diesel‑run line in Britain and Ireland.
+During the Second World War the line ran on turf when coal ran short, and staff refused to carry British Army weapons during the War of Independence.
+Dieselisation began in 1952, and by 1955 this was the only narrow-gauge diesel-run line in Britain and Ireland.
+Falling passenger numbers and mounting losses led CIÉ to close it on 31 January 1961, ending the last narrow-gauge passenger service in the country.

 Silver spade used by Charles Stewart Parnell, displayed in Clare Museum